-The story of Hawaii Island volcanoes and the creation of the extensive island chain is a fascinating one.
+Just how Hawaii Island volcanoes are formed, and the creation of the extensive island chain, is a fascinating story.
 Hawaii is geologically unique, formed by a "hotspot" in the middle of the Pacific Plate.

 The Pacific Plate is one of Earth’s largest tectonic plates.
 A tectonic plate is part of Earth's crust and upper mantle, made up of a massive slab of solid rock.
 Beneath these tectonic plates is the magma (molten rock) of Earth’s interior.
 Over time these tectonic plates move slowly on the hotter, more fluid mantle underneath.

-Over the last 75-80 million years, the Pacific Plate has moved over the Hawaii hotspot, creating not only the Hawaii Island volcanoes but the entire 3,105 mile (4,997 km) chain of volcanoes known as the Hawaiian-Emperor Chain.
-Over millions of years as the Pacific Plate moves over the Hawaii hotspot, the original volcano will erode and become inactive, with a new volcano forming in the same area.
+Over the last 75-80 million years, the Pacific Plate has moved over the Hawaiian hotspot, creating not only the six Hawaii Island volcanoes, but the entire 3,105 mile (4,997 km) chain of volcanoes known as the Hawaiian-Emperor Chain.
+Over millions of years as the Pacific Plate moves over the Hawaiian hotspot, the original volcano will erode and become inactive, with a new volcano forming in the same area.
 The Pacific Plate continues to move northwest at a rate of about 3.5 inches/9cm per year.

 The Hawaiian hotspot is roughly 50 miles (80 km) in diameter.
-Today, one edge of it is below the Big Island, fueling the active Hawaiian eruption of the Kilauea volcano, while another edge is beneath the erupting Lo'ihi Seamount, south of the Big Island and 3,000 feet (914 meters) beneath the ocean's surface.
-Some scientists estimate that Lo'ihi will rise above the ocean's surface in as little as 10,000 years, while others suggest it will more likely be more than 50,000 years, if at all.
+Today, one edge of it is below the Big Island, fueling the active eruption of the Kilauea volcano, while another edge is beneath the erupting Kamaʻehuakanaloa volcano (formerly the Lo'ihi Seamount), south of the Big Island and 3,000 feet (914 meters) beneath the ocean's surface.
+Some scientists estimate that Kamaʻehuakanaloa will rise above the ocean's surface in as little as 10,000 years, while others suggest it will more likely be more than 50,000 years, if at all.

 The manner in which lava sort of oozes and flows in a gentle, low-level eruption from Hawaii Island volcanoes is known as a "Hawaiian eruption".
 Unlike an explosive eruption, a Hawaiian eruption is typical of shield volcanoes.
 The term shield volcanoes refers to the shield-like appearance of the mountain.
 As lava spreads out while pouring down the flanks during a Hawaiian eruption, the mountain takes on a shape resembling a giant shield.